-Based on Article 41 of Regulation (EC) No 1907/2006 (REACH), ECHA requests that you submit the information listed below by the deadline of 24 March 2023.
+Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 24 March 2023.

 Requested information must be generated using the Substance unless otherwise specified.

 A. Information required from all the Registrants subject to Annex VII of REACH